Retirement Planning5 min read

 A Simple Healthcare Budget for Your Retirement Plan

 You don't need precision — you need a reasonable range that climbs with age.
+The figures below are per person; couples should plan for roughly double.

 Active years (65–74): $2,000–$4,000/year for most healthy retirees in a province with reasonable drug coverage.
 More if you have ongoing prescriptions or extensive dental work.